pymupdf/PyMuPDF/docs/app2.rst

 Text Extraction Flags Defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *(New in version 1.16.2)* Method :meth:`Page.getText` supports a keyword parameter *flags* *(int)* to control the amount and the quality of extracted data.
 The following table shows the defaults settings (flags parameter omitted or None) for each extraction variant.
+If you specify flags with a value other than *None*, be aware that you must set **all desired** options.
 A description of the respective bit settings can be found in :ref:`TextPreserve`.

 =================== ==== ==== ===== === ==== ======= ===== ======
 Indicator           text html xhtml xml dict rawdict words blocks